yiliu1237/flash3d/README.md

 Flash3D has been trained and tested with the followings software versions:

 - Python 3.10
-- Pytorch 2.2.2
+- Pytorch 2.8.0
-- CUDA 11.8
+- CUDA 12.6
-- GCC 11.2 (or more recent)
+- GCC 11.2 (or more recent) / MSVC 14.4+ (Windows)

-Begin by installing CUDA 11.8 and adding the path containing the `nvcc` compiler to the `PATH` environmental variable.
+Begin by installing CUDA 12.6 and adding the path containing the `nvcc` compiler to the `PATH` environmental variable.
 Then the python environment can be created either via conda:

 ```sh